addisonlynch/iexfinance/docs/source/testing.rst

 We've provided the BASH script ``test.sh`` which is included in the top-level iexfinance directory.
 This script will emulate the tests needed for a TravisCI build to pass.

+Docs can be tested wit sphinx (with extensions napoleon and sphinx_rtd_theme) using the Makefile. ``make livehtml`` will serve the dev documentation site locally on 127.0.0.1:8000.

 Exceptions
 ----------